Overview of our Port to City work

-The road structure will be made up of individual concrete segments which are made up off-site and transported to site by train and truck.
+The road structure will be made of individual concrete segments which are made off-site and transported to site by truck.

 A gantry crane, which will sit on top of support piers around 30 metres above the road, will lift the concrete segments into place.
-The crane will start at the city end of Footscray Road and work its way west down the outbound carriageway before being turned around to build the inbound carriageway.
+The crane will start at the city end of Footscray Road and work its way west building the outbound carriageway before being turned around to build the city bound carriageway.

 Our gantry crane will place almost 1,600 segments into place over a two year period.

-A 2.5km veloway – a cycling highway from Footscray to Docklands – will be built to make trips quicker and safer for cyclists and a new bridge over Footscray Road will remove the dangerous Capital City Trail crossing of Footscray Road.
+A 2.5km veloway – a cycling highway from Footscray to Docklands – will be built to make trips quicker and safer for cyclists and new bridges over Moonee Ponds Creek and Footscray Road will remove the busy Capital City Trail crossing of Footscray Road.

 Sections of existing path along Footscray Road and Dynon Road will be upgraded during construction.
 We will:

 - Keep all paths open as much as possible

 - Provide safe and clearly signed cycling detours while paths are being upgraded